klept0/C25K-Calendar-Creator/C25K Calendar Creator/c25k_ics_generator_readme.md

 - **Requires:** `qrcode[pil]` Python package (`pip install qrcode[pil]`).
 - **Privacy:** No data is sent to any server; all files are generated locally.
 If anonymization is enabled, your name/email will not appear in the export.

+## Using Templates (Save & Load Your Info)

+You can save your user information and plan as a template for easy reuse:

+1. **Create a Template:**
+   - When prompted after entering your info, answer `Y` to "Save your settings as a template for future use?" and provide a template name.
+   - Your info and plan will be saved in the `templates/` folder as `<template_name>.json`.

+2. **Load a Template:**
+   - On future runs, answer `Y` to "Load a saved plan template?" at the start.
+   - Select your template by number or name.
+Your saved info will be loaded automatically.

+3. **Edit or Delete Templates:**
+   - Templates are stored as JSON files in the `templates/` directory.
+You can edit them with a text editor or delete them manually if needed.

+**Tip:** Templates store your user info (name, age, weight, etc.) and plan settings.
+This saves time if you want to generate new calendars or trackers with the same info.

 ## Accessibility Features

 - **High-Contrast Mode:** Available for CLI, Markdown, Excel, and PDF exports.
 PDF and Markdown exports use high-contrast colors for improved visibility if selected.